sidebase/nuxt-auth/README.md

 ##### Example with two providers

-Here's what a full config can look like, wee allow authentication via a:
+Here's what a full config can look like, we allow authentication via:
 - Github Oauth flow
 - a username + password flow (called `CredentialsProvider`)
-- Strapi JWT example with the `CredentialsProvider`

 Note that the below implementation of the credentials provider is flawed and mostly copied over from the [NextAuth.js credentials example](https://next-auth.js.org/configuration/providers/credentials) in order to give a picture of how to get started with the credentials provider:
 ```ts